Genus: Leopardus (Total members of this genus: Pampas cat, Geoffrey’s cat, Guinea cat, Andean Mountain cat, Ocelot, Little Spotted cat, Margay cat)

-Geoffrey’s cats eat what the typical smallish cat eats: rodents, birds, small reptiles and amphibians.
+Geoffrey’s cats eat what the typical smallish cat eats: rodents, birds, little reptiles and amphibians.
 They eat fish too and are accomplished swimmers even in fast current.
-Female Geoffrey cats have a small range (2.5 km or 8200 feet) and the males have a territory three times that size.
+Female Geoffrey cats have a modest range (2.5 km or 8200 feet) and the males have a territory three times that size.
 Female Geoffreys cats sometimes will have overlapping ranges, and male territory will overlap several females’ but never another males’.

 They are one of the most numerous cat species in South America but also one of the most hunted (as many as 150,000 pelts are traded annually).